dexiouz/Notes/setup-reactNative-on-macOS/index.md

 ## iOS
 ### [XCode](https://developer.apple.com/xcode/)
-Install the 11GB+ XCode via the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
+Install the mpre than 10GB+ XCode via the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 When the page opens, click on "View in Mac App Store" or click on "Open App Store" in the ensuing pop up.
 Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.

 ### Configure Command Line Tools
 To configure command line tools after installation of xcode, execute/open xcode, then from the xcode menu at the top left corner of your Mac, click on the `Xcode -> Preferences`.
 Once inside, you'll see a list of tab arranged menu, click "Locations".

-Once inside Locations, you'll see `Command Line Tools`, click on the input there and select the most recent, mine was `Xcode 12.5 (12E262)`.
+Once inside `Locations`, you'll see `Command Line Tools`, click on the input there and select the most recent, mine was `Xcode 12.5 (12E262)`.
 Input your password when prompted.

 ### [Install Cocoapods]( https://cocoapods.org/)